1. Home

 The 'ethnic heritage' feature of autosomal dna testing has proved very popular, even if some believe it to be a bit of fun rather than something to be taken too seriously.
 Similar 'ethnic' ancestry features have since been introduced by FamilyTreeDNA and other companies new to genetic genealogy, including Living DNA and MyHeritage.
 You can find out more about autosomal tests from these companies:

-Before long, the genealogy mega-database provider Ancestry jumped into the dna market, and has since grown into the world's largest consumer DNA network, with more than 22 million people having tested by mid-2023.
+Before long, the genealogy mega-database provider Ancestry jumped into the dna market, and has since grown into the world's largest consumer DNA network, with the test results of more than 25 million people in its database by April 2024.
 Each receives an 'ethnicity estimate' ie they learn what percentage of Irish, Scandinavian or Native American (etc) heritage might be in their blood.

 Each test in the database is matched against existing and (on an on-going basis) newly processed test results of other people, and delivers a way of making contact, through Ancestry, with your closest matches.